Eddie Miró

 Eduardo Miró Castañeda (March 25, 1935 – October 9, 2024), better known as Eddie Miró, was a Puerto Rican television host.
 He was best known for hosting El Show de las 12, Telemundo Puerto Rico's variety show, for more than forty years.
+Miró began his career in entertainment as a singer, writer, and comedian.
 Miró was noted for his longevity in front of the cameras, often compared to Dick Clark in the United States.
 Throughout the run of El Show de las 12, he interacted with numerous entertainers, both local and international.

 In Puerto Rico's competitive television market, Miró outlasted other hosts such as Luis Vigoreaux (who was murdered in 1983), his son Luisito Vigoreaux, and Yoyo Boing, who were all hosts of Televicentro's rival program El Show del Mediodía.
 He was named an Honorary Police Officer by the Puerto Rico Police.
 On June 13, 2022, Miró received a Gold Circle Emmy Award from the National Academy of Television Arts and Sciences (NATAS) Suncoast Chapter in recognition of his fifty-year career in Puerto Rican television.

 Early life and military career

 Miró was born on March 25, 1935, and grew up in the Santurce area of San Juan.
+He also lived at Urbanización Roosevelt in Hato Rey.
 He graduated from Central High School in Santurce in 1953, where he was voted "most likely to succeed in entertainment."
-He later earned a Bachelor of Science degree in surveying and topography from the University of Puerto Rico at Mayagüez.
+He later earned a Bachelor of Science degree in surveying and topography from the University of Puerto Rico at Mayagüez (RUM).

 Miró was recruited into the United States Army, serving from 1958 to 1960 as a specialist in the Army Medical Corps.
 After completing his military service, he considered pursuing a career in medicine.
 He also served with the 1st Air Base Group, a unit of the Puerto Rico State Guard.